meridianid/surel-react/README.md

 # Surel, with React.js
-> Generating Emails with React
+> Generating Emails with React, cloned from [chromakode/react-html-email][react-html-email]

 This is an example project you can use to generate emails with React.
 You can start by reading the article [here](https://building.lang.ai/how-to-build-emails-with-react-fcf941b125d1).